- This event has passed.

 Elizabeth Shein, MSW, RSW

-The impact of trauma can be far-reaching and enduring.
-This workshop provides an overview of the way trauma affects a person through the brain and nervous system and how it can result in longer term symptoms at physical, psychological and emotional levels.
-A framework which describes different stages in the process of regulating and resolving the impact of trauma is reviewed and key principles and strategies that apply to a diverse range of impacts in children, adolescents and adults are explored.
-Participants will be given an opportunity to understand their own response as helpers to working with trauma and how to be better equipped to continue their work responding to trauma.
+Trauma is a wound that injures us emotionally, psychologically, physically, and spiritually.
+As a result, the impact of trauma can be far-reaching and enduring.
+This workshop provides an overview of the way trauma affects a person through the brain and nervous system.
+A framework which describes different stages in the process of regulating and resolving the impact of trauma is reviewed.
+Protective steps for enhancing helper wellbeing are also provided.
+Participants will learn key principles and strategies for working with trauma that apply to a diverse range of experiences and which can be applied to all ages.

 About This Workshop